 Financial and Social Consequences of having multiples

 Our families always told us it is tough bringing up twins, triplets or more and now we have the evidence to prove it.
 Research by a leading think tank, the New Policy Institute, revealed that the Government's proposed welfare reforms will hit families with twins, triplets and higher multiples hardest, driving "many more" into poverty, even if they are working.

 Researchers from the University of Birmingham found that families with multiple births were more likely to report a drop in their income level following the birth of their children.
 They were also twice as likely as families of singletons to report ‘quite difficult’ financial stress.
 The report also found that twins and triplets experienced higher levels of material deprivation, and their families were more likely to separate or divorce.

 We wrote to the Government to express our concerns and were delighted that they recognised them by reinstating the Sure Start maternity grant for our families who already have one or more children and have multiples as a subsequent birth.
-They also increased the threshold at which child benefit is due to be withdrawn.
+They also increased the income threshold that families can earn before child benefits are withdrawn.

 Take part in this campaign

 We make this really quick and easy via our simply to use Campaign Site.
 It is an external site (still owned by us).
 Click the button below to be taken there.
 If you log in first, your details will pre-populate forms on the Campaign Site saving you time.